CubeAPM

 Cons

-- Pricing includes per-GB ingest, user license, and retention costs, making it hard to control costs at scale
+• Pricing includes per-GB ingest, user license, and retention costs, which can be complex

 Best for